Happy December 2015!

-In 2005, my mom was diagnosed with metastatic breast cancer, treatable but not curable.
-She did a wee bit of treatment and then opted for hospice.
+In 2005, my mom was diagnosed with metastatic breast cancer.
+She opted for hospice.

 A few days before she died, Mom had otherworldly visitors; her parents, grandparents, favorite aunt and uncle, and her son, my brother Jim.

 I'd been doing death and dying work with children and families for 15 years.
 Even so, this experience was different, it changed me.

 Those moments with Mom connecting to her people and me connecting with Mom while she connected with her people, haven't ever left me.
 I began learning all I could about deathbed experiences, crafting my PhD research and my new work in the world about them.

 There is a trajectory of experiences that happen when someone is dying.
 How I understood this process before and after Mom died are quite different.

 I clearly see patterns now in movement, language, and behaviors of the dying.
 What some describe as nonsense, I see as communication.

 Losing someone we love is so very painful.
 But being with them in the process, walking them out of this world, holding space in those sacred moments?
 There is nothing like it.
 It can be heart opening in ways nothing else can, the most painful and most profound experience at the same time.

 What I want you to know: